 As Lippo is telling this section of the story he is watching one guard and sees that his “eye twinkles still,” and that he is shaking his “head” as if he does not believe him.
 It does seem that he is entertained by this story though and is prepared to let Lippo continue for a while longer.

-The guard is surprised, and judgmental.
-In the shake of his head he seems to say “a monk.”
+The guard is surprised and judgmental.
+In the shake of his head, he seems to say “a monk.”
 As if he does not believe a monk would get up to such trouble.
-Lippi attempts to brush this off and claiming camaraderie its the guard, asks that if Cosimo were to approach them that he would say nothing to the story Lippi just told.
+Lippi attempts to brush this off and claiming camaraderie is the guard, asks that if Cosimo were to approach them that he would say nothing to the story Lippi just told.